interstellarmarketing/CineMatch/README.md

 - **State Management**: Efficiently manages app state with Redux for better performance and structure.
 - **Detailed Film Information**: Fetches data from TMDB and Gemini APIs to provide rich and comprehensive movie details.
 - **User Authentication**: Secure login and registration functionality powered by Firebase.
+- **Persistent User Preferences**: Favorites and custom lists are stored in Firebase Firestore for cross-device synchronization.
+- **Comprehensive Media Support**: Full support for both movies and TV shows in favorites, lists, and recommendations.
+- **Custom Lists**: Create and manage custom lists to organize your favorite movies and TV shows.
+- **Smart Recommendations**: Get personalized recommendations based on your favorites and custom lists.

 ## Technologies Used